Jacky-KH-MOK/5017-PROJ/README.md

 ### Prerequisites
 - Node.js 18+
 - PNPM or npm 8+ (workspaces enabled)
+- This setup is cross-platform and works on macOS, Linux, and Windows.

 ### Quick Start
 ```bash
 npm install
 npm run dev
 ```

+*Note: If using PNPM instead of npm, replace `npm` with `pnpm` in the commands above.*

 The `dev` script:
 1. Starts a Hardhat node on `127.0.0.1:8545`.